stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 So, `Monday` is of type `Weekday`, while `Weekday` itself is of type `Type`.

-It is important to note, that a value of type `Weekday` can only ever be one of the values listed above.
+It is important to note that a value of type `Weekday` can only ever be one of the values listed above.
 It is a *type error* to use anything else where a `Weekday` is expected.